EDITION 10 about OBOO,

 Killing OBOO won't bring in much more money.
 The Department

-calculates that in 2016, getting rid of OBOO would have raised about
+claims that in 2016, getting rid of OBOO would have garnered about

 26, The Department hasn't proven that its "process" results in safer homes.
 The Department offers only anecdotes as evidence, but counter-anecdotes exist.
 Supervisor English says